febkosq8/SafeMessenger/RunInstructions.md

 # **Steps to compile the Server and Client**

-* Download the latest code from GitHub
+* Download the latest source code from GitHub

 ```
 javac Server.java